dark-kitt/wordpress-theme-vue/README.md

 quit
 ```

+Cancel the connection to the MySQL container by pressing `ctrl + P` and `ctrl + Q`.
+Close the new terminal window so that we have only one window again, where the containers are running.

 ## Configure WordPress

-Finally, we can start to configure WordPress and dive into the interesting part to start working with our new custom WordPress theme.
+Finally, we can start to configure the WordPress backend system and dive into the interesting part to start working with our new custom WordPress theme.
 But before we start and try to access the `api.example.kitt` domain to open the backend system, we will go one step back.
-This means stop the running container with `ctrl + C`.
+This means stopping the running containers with ctrl + C inside of the terminal window.

 After the containers are stopped we need to set up the `.env` file.
-Update the following values.
+Please update the following values.

 #### .env
 ```shell